evalDBDecisionTable Step

 Let’s build and execute the “evalDBDecisionTableDef” example.

-• Create a new process definition called “evalDBDecisionTableDef” and open the definition in designer mode.
+• Create a new process definition called “evalDBDecisionTableDef” and open it in the designer mode.

 • Drag a “UpdateVariable, evalDBDecisionTable” step to the canvas.